Robin-Hood-zjw/pattern-design-object-oriented-design/README.md

 **Definition --->**

-> a design pattern that designs manufacturing complex objects step by step via the same construction code.
+> a creational design pattern that lets you construct complex objects step by step.
+The pattern allows you to produce different types and representations of an object using the same construction code

 **Scenario --->**<br>